stackitcloud/stackit-cli/docs/stackit_config_set.md

 ### Examples

 ```
   Set a project ID in your active configuration.
-This project ID will be used by every command (as long as it's not overridden by the "STACKIT_PROJECT_ID" environment variable)
+This project ID will be used by every command (unless overridden by the "STACKIT_PROJECT_ID" environment variable)
   $ stackit config set --project-id xxx

   Set the session time limit to 1 hour
   $ stackit config set --session-time-limit 1h

-  Set the DNS custom endpoint
+  Set the DNS custom endpoint.
+This endpoint will be used on all calls to the DNS API (unless overridden by the "STACKIT_DNS_CUSTOM_ENDPOINT" environment variable)
   $ stackit config set --dns-custom-endpoint https://dns.stackit.cloud
 ```